TheJacksonLaboratory/splicing-pipelines-nf/examples/GTEX/README.md

 Original downloaded `manifest.json` will be converted into `manifest.csv` with pipeline using: https://csvkit.readthedocs.io/en/latest/

 The manifest.csv will be subset using the `reads.csv` file provided in `--reads` param.
 (This allows you to download a complete manifest and later select the samples of interest.)
+For example: [gtex.reads](https://github.com/TheJacksonLaboratory/splicing-pipelines-nf/blob/dev-v2.1/examples/GTEX/reads.csv)

 Downloaded `credentials.json` file can be provided in `--key_file` param.
 NOTE: Make sure `credentials.json` is a latest one.
 They have expiration dates when you download.